Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 It effectively implements weak approximations to these two mainstream measures, but without disclosing this fact; it eschews any claim to be like or to share the principles and goals of algorithmic information theory, while in fact implementing Shannon entropy again, acknowledging neither of them and representing both as new and an original contribution of AT.

+In practice, all real-world applications of Kolmogorov complexity involve computable approximations, such as LZW, CTM, or BDM, each progressively approaching the uncomputable ideal.
+Ai, being computable and empirically defined, belongs squarely among these approximations rather than transcending them.

-In summary, our findings demonstrate that the authors of Assembly Theory still have to explain, account for, and show how their assembly index is different from and more useful compared to existing indexes, in particular those of the $\mathbf{LZ}$ family (and, as demonstrated in this article, even LZW when used on more than a narrow selection of examples).
+Our findings demonstrate that the authors of Assembly Theory still have to explain, account for, and show how their assembly index is different from---and more useful to--- existing indexes, in particular those of the LZ family (and, as demonstrated in this article, even LZW when used on more than a narrow selection of examples).
 There has been a traditional complexity science or complex systems community absorbed in producing endless variations of Shannon entropy measures over the years and decades, with no reasonable explanation of how they are inserted into the hierarchy of fundamental measures led by Shannon entropy and algorithmic complexity, beyond simplistic and completely misleading accounts (such as Fig. 1 in~\cite{Marshall2022TheoreticalAT}).
-Assembly Theory is one such measure that claims to be orthogonal to Shannon entropy or algorithmic complexity but is not~\cite{Uthamacumaran2024,abrahao2024}.
-Whether it has any pedagogical merit remains to be proven by the authors, but it has no fundamental character or methodological value.

-We believe that science and mathematics will prevail in exposing measures presented as different or extraordinary when in fact they are derivative.